Who Can Practice IV Therapy? Can Anyone Take Our Courses?

 What states DO NOT allow UAPs to perform IV therapy?

-• South Dakota: Per the SC Department of Health, the MA scope of practice does NOT include the performance of IV therapy and as such physicians and nurses may not delegate IV related tasks to the medical assistant.
+- South Dakota: The MA scope of practice does NOT include the performance of IV therapy and as such nurses may not delegate or assign IV related tasks to the medical assistant.

 What about those thinking about starting an IV infusion company or mobile unit?